LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    $ cf stop coding-events

-And when you’re ready to use it again
+And when you're ready to use it again

 ::